eswright/cgdi-qgis-services/CanadianWebServices/README.md

 If you commit a new feature, add [FEATURE] to your commit message AND give a clear description of the new feature.

+## License
+This code is provided under MIT License.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.

 ```
 ```